Getting to Know Your Neighborhood: Kenmore Square and Fenway

 15 Lansdowne St.

-House of Blues officially opened in February 2009, returning to the area after an early incarnation in Cambridge.
-Formerly home to the dance clubs Axis and Avalon, this 53,000-square-foot concert venue, restaurant, and bar headlines a musical act nearly every night of the week.
+House of Blues officially opened in February 2009, returning to the area after vacating an early incarnation in Cambridge.
+This 53,000-square-foot concert venue, restaurant, and bar headlines a musical act nearly every night of the week.
 Founded in 1992 by Hard Rock Café founder Isaac Tigrett and actor Dan Aykroyd, the chain features music by rock, jazz, blues, rap, hip-hop, soul, country, and folk artists, and Southern-inspired cuisine.
-It’s also renowned for its Sunday gospel brunch.
-Check out the concert calendar here.
+Check out its concert calendar here.

 The Bleacher Bar